Open Ethos User Guide

 How do I reset my calibration to defaults?

 Clear your browser cookies for this site.
-Your profile is stored in cookies and will reset to defaults when cleared.

 Can I add my own axioms?